 Liverpool John Moores University deals with all personal information in a responsible manner that respects personal privacy.
-The University is registered as a Data Controller with the office of the Information Commissioner as required under the Data Protection Act 1998.
-The University will only process personal data in accordance with the Data Protection Act and for the purposes notified to the Information Commissioner.
+The University is registered as a Data Controller with the office of the Information Commissioner as required under the General Data Protection Regulation (GDPR) 2018.
+The University will only process personal data in accordance with the GDPR.
 The University policy can be found online at https://www.ljmu.ac.uk/about-us/data-protection and the university Data Protection Officer may be contacted at the address given below.
 Contact details for the Liverpool Telescope operations group may be found at https://telescope.ljmu.ac.uk/Contact/.

 Data We Share With Other Organisations